invrainbow/codeperfect/docs/docs/generate-implementation.md

 You can also run `Generate Implementation` with your cursor over the interface.
 In that case, CodePerfect will prompt you to select the type (`AmplitudeEvent` in this case).

+CodePerfect will add methods intelligently.
+If an interface is already partially implemented, it won't generate the methods that already exist.
+On the other hand, if a method exists with the wrong signature, CodePerfect won't implement it either, and you'll need to fix the method yourself.